 Flavour in legumes is highly subjective but it is fair to say that most of the volatile compounds in peas (Pisum sativum) as in any legume results from fatty acid decomposition caused by enzymatic and non-enzymatic reactions during storage.
+Pea flavour is a critical factor in our sensory perception of quality.
+It needs to be subtle but distinctive and so we look at those compounds responsible for such flavours and why they are so difficult to hold onto.

 By the way, peas, out of all the legumes are probably the most widely studied because they appear to be the most susceptible to flavour deterioration.
 Whilst the majority of compounds to be found are common to all legumes, there are a few which appear specific to peas such as the 3-alkylmethoxypyrazines which are contributors to beany off-notes.
 About 4 are known.
 Its probable to be too precise as some others at minute but sensorially critical levels are likely to be detected in due course.
 One recent compound, 5- or 6-methyl-3-isopropyl-2-methoxypyrazine has been identified.